 Experience with inactive projects that we have decided for whatever reason(s) to not have explicitly exercised forfeiture on, whether or not we receive our minimum storage fee we impose for such storage as articulated under "Storage Rates - Other Than Automobiles," the burden of keeping track of all the small components of not-current, nearly-abandoned project(s) for the indefinite future is simply too challenging.
 Thus, Customers are hereby notified that we simply cannot be held liable for any issues surrounding losses of or damage to individual parts beyond three months of inactive status.
 If this matters to you, perhaps you should not ask us to store your inactive project's components and, as appropriate, pay your outstanding invoice and pick up your project.

 As we are not a parts-house, we generally buy parts at retail.
 Therefore, we encourage our customers to provide us the parts they want installed at the time of project drop off or shipment.
 However, we are pleased to provide a parts-sourcing service to our customers.
 To accommodate our expenses, we have a standard markup of 10 to 20% for most items.
 Small items have a higher overhead per piece, so they will typically have a higher markup.
-We may also not necessarily use the cheapest vendor - unless you want us to bill you for the time spent finding the cheapest price, it may not be cost effective for us - so, again, we encourage our customers to provide parts they require in advance.
+We may also not necessarily use the cheapest vendor - unless you want us to bill you for the time spent finding the cheapest price, it simply is not cost effective for us - so, again, we encourage our customers to provide parts they require in advance.
 Once the job has started, you agree we're free to source parts as best we can on your behalf.

 Administrative work: $100.00 - this is for "office work" required such as hunting down rare parts.

 Transport required: $125.00 - this is for when one of us needs to visit a local vendor in-person, such as for plating, powder coating or cleaning (such as vapor blasting) purposes.